 5. Moderation – Paid membership ensures your work is reviewed within 1-2 days.
 Otherwise, your work will be reviewed on a first-come, first serve basis and can take up to several weeks to be visible in the public library.
 We try to accelerate Challenge entries because of the short timeframe, but there are no guarantees.
 You may redeem Crowns for Express Moderation.

-6. Due date – To be eligible to be featured, your chapter must be submitted to moderation on or before March 24, 2018.
+6. Due date – To be eligible to be featured, your book must be submitted to moderation on or before March 24, 2018.
 Selected entries will be featured on the Storybird blog at the end of the month.

 Please note: You must have a Regular account to enter the challenge—Student accounts are not eligible.
 Stories must be published from Regular accounts to appear in the public library and to be featured on our blog.
 Stories published from Student accounts are only visible to members of their class and do not appear in the public library.